 If you are finishing at Macquarie Uni and looking for a graduate role, interested in internships, cadetships, or other employment experience while studying, the Careers Fair provides an opportunity to meet with local, national and international employers on campus.

 The Graduate Careers Fair brings a variety of potential employers to the campus giving you a chance to discuss opportunities with organisations that are looking to meet graduates and/or current students.
 Many employers will have information about their employment programs.
 Some might even have current or former graduate students for you to speak with.
 They will be looking for students who stand out from the crowd, so it is important for you to do your research and impress them with questions or comments.

 Careers Fairs are held on campus twice a year in March and August.

 Macquarie University is committed to connecting you with our industry partners.
 This fair is only open to domestic students with greater than a credit average.
 It is generally held at the beginning of Session 1 and is by invitation only.

-If you are interested in innovation and start-ups, this fair in semester 1 connects the best ventures with talented job seekers.
-Meet entrepreneurs, mentors and industry thought leaders.
-The fair is open to all students from all backgrounds and all experience levels.
+If you are interested in innovation and start-ups, this panel discussion in session 1 connects the best ventures with budding entrepreneurs.
+Meet mentors and industry thought leaders.
+The event is open to all students from all backgrounds and all experience levels.